zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_external.rst

 accessed by :doc:`thermodynamic output <thermo_style>`.
 The default setting for this fix is :doc:`fix_modify virial yes <fix_modify>`.

-This fix computes a global scalar which can be accessed by various :doc:`output commands <Howto_output>`.
+This fix computes a global scalar, a global vector, and a per-atom array which can be accessed by various :doc:`output commands <Howto_output>`.
 The scalar is the potential energy discussed above.
 The scalar stored by this fix is "extensive".
+The vector is a custom vector set by the external program using the :cpp:func:`lammps_fix_external_set_vector()
+<lammps_fix_external_set_vector>` and
+:cpp:func:`lammps_fix_external_set_vector_length()
+<lammps_fix_external_set_vector_length>` calls of the LAMMPS library
+interface or the equivalent call of the Python or Fortran modules.
+The per-atom array has 3 column for each atom and is the applied external force.

 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.